Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Here are fees for one buy operation of a U.S. stock with different order sizes:

-Buy shares of a U.S. company (NYSE) with Swiss Brokers
+Buy shares of a US stock (NYSE) with Swiss Brokers

-Buy shares of a U.S. company (NYSE) with Swiss Brokers
+Buy shares of a US stock (NYSE) with Swiss Brokers

-For large operations, both Swissquote and PostFinance are pretty bad in this situation.
-Just after FlowBank and CornerTrader, Saxo Bank is relatively cheap as well.
-And Yuh is bad for large operations as well.
+Swissquote and PostFinance are pretty bad for large operations in this situation.
+And Yuh and Neon are bad for large operations as well.

 For these three stock operations, we can draw some conclusions: